13 Most Common Duplicate Content Issues & How to Fix Them

 What is the solution to duplicate content on subdomains?

-Implement 301 redirects to the preferred subdomain for that page.
-You can also use canonical tags to tell search engines the preferred page to index.
+Apart from implement 301 redirects to the preferred subdomain for that page, you can also use canonical tags to tell search engines the preferred page to index.

 5. HTTP vs HTTPS Duplication